Pelagicore/softwarecontainer/doc/chapters/gateways/index.rst

 File gateway
 ============

-The File Gateway is used to expose individual files from the host filesystem inside the container.
+The File Gateway is used to expose individual files and directories from the host filesystem inside the container.

 ID
 --